 The Audit Committee, in its designated role as the committee assigned the responsibility for general oversight of the Company's compliance with banking laws and regulations, met regularly with the Company's Chief Risk Officer and other management personnel to review the Company's compliance with banking laws and regulations and receive updates regarding regulatory matters.
-In addition, the Chairman of the Audit Committee is a member of the Company's Risk and Credit Policy Committee, which has primary oversight of the credit administration and compliance activities of the Company.
-Participation by Audit Committee members on the Risk and Credit Policy Committee also enhances the Audit Committee's ability to monitor the Company's exposure to business risk, including the risk of fraud.
-In addition, several members of the Audit Committee are members of the Board's Funds Management Committee, which provides the Audit Committee with insight into the Company's mitigation initiatives with respect to interest rate risk, liquidity risk, use of financial derivatives and other exposures.
+In addition, the Chairman of the Audit Committee is a member of the Company's Enterprise Risk Committee, which has primary oversight of the credit administration and compliance activities of the Company.
+Participation by Audit Committee members on the Enterprise Risk Committee also enhances the Audit Committee's ability to monitor the Company's exposure to business risk, including the risk of fraud.
+In addition, several members of the Audit Committee are members of the Board's Funds Management and Finance and Corporate Development Committees.
+Membership on those committees provides the Audit Committee with valuable insight into (a) the Company's mitigation initiatives with respect to interest rate risk, liquidity risk, capital risk, use of financial derivatives and other risk exposures and (b) developments in the areas of budgeting, financial performance and mergers and acquisitions.